rtgodwin/rtgodwin.github.io/dnd/session8.md

 Barnibus and Sergeant Cromley refuse requests by characters to join the investigation.
 “That would introduce too many new variables into an already confounding equation,” replies Barnibus with a frown.
 “Trust in the Watch,” Cromley adds dismissively.
 Characters who seem truthful and honest can press Barnibus for further information by making a DC 15 Charisma (Persuasion) check.
 On a success, they nudge Barnibus into revealing what he has discovered, as outlined above.

 ## Paths to Gralhund
 - Emerald enclave knows that Gralhund's have a robot.
 These things typically get wound up being used for evil.
+You should eliminate this unnatural and evil creature.
 - Harpers (also Raener) know that Urstul Floxin, a high ranking Zhent, is operating out of Gralhund Villa for some reason.
--
+- Everyone knows that they should inquire at the temple of Gond if they want to learn about nimblewrights.
+When they get to the temple, they acquire the nimblewright detector, and that can also lead them right to the Gralhunds’ doorstep.
+- Vincent trench approaches them and asks what information they have about the perpetrators of the attack (investigating a dead wife).
+Trade notes.

 ### Future sessions
 - Catch Urstul immeidately.
 Get stone.
 Stone whispers to a single player the location, player is unable to communicate the location: DC CON save they throw up trying.
 Player forgets the location as soon as stone is passed.